 It is estimated that about 80% of females were victims of sexual assault while traveling to the United States.
 Some suffer a worse fate: being kidnapped and sold as sex slaves without ever reaching the border.
 However, a disturbing number of these individuals are enslaved upon crossing the border.
 Traffickers lure both men and women with promises of a better life, then after entering the country, they sell them to Americans for forced labor and compelled sex work.

 In short, a majority of coyotes are not otherwise decent people who are breaking only American immigration laws; they are vicious predators who abuse those they claim to help.
 For this reason, it is puzzling that CBS News would feel the need to downplay this reality; not only is it untrue but also it only contributes to the problem.
-Unfortunately, it appears that promoting a narrative is more important than addressing evil.We value your comments!
-Please weigh in on our comment section below.
+Unfortunately, it appears that promoting a narrative is more important than addressing evil.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com